CBQ: Cross-Block Quantization for Large Language Models: Experiments

-\paragraph{Quantization setting.} To thoroughly evaluate performance, we tested a diverse range of quantization schemes including weight-only quantization down to W4A16 and W2A16, as well as joint weight-activation quantization for ultra-low bitwidths like W8A8, W4A8 and W4A4.
+\paragraph{Quantization setting.} To thoroughly evaluate performance, we test extensive quantization schemes including weight-only quantization down to W4A16 and W2A16, as well as joint weight-activation quantization for ultra-low bitwidths like W4A8, and W4A4.
 This extensive assessment across varying bitwidths provides a robust analysis of our proposed method.
-Also, with full consideration of the convenience of actual deployment of the quantized model, except for the settings with activation values below 4 bits that use per-channel quantization, we perform per-tensor quantization on both the weights and activations.
+Also, In alignment with prior research~(\cite{shao2023omniquant,liu2023qllm,frantar2022optq}), we use per-channel weight quantization and per-token activation quantization.

-\paragraph{Baseline Methods.}
+\paragraph{Baseline methods.}

-For benchmark comparison, we selected Outlier Suppression+~\cite{wei2023outlier} and GPTQ~\cite{frantar2022gptq} as baseline quantization methods in our experiments.
-These represent the most prevalent techniques for W8A8 and W4A16 quantization of language models, respectively.
-Due to their widespread adoption and rigorous validation across various applications, Outlier Suppression+ and GPTQ have emerged as reliable standards for quantizing large language models.
-Leveraging these well-established baselines enables a robust assessment of our proposed method.
-Additionally, we compare our BCQ with Omniquant~\cite{shao2023omniquant}, which is the state-of-the-art method based on block reconstruction.
+For weight-only quantization settings, we selected GPTQ~(\cite{frantar2022gptq}) as the baseline quantization method in our experiments.
+This represents the most prevalent technique for W4A16 quantization of language models.
+Furthermore, we compare our CBQ with OmniQuant~(\cite{shao2023omniquant}) and QLLM~(\cite{liu2023qllm}), which is the state-of-the-art method based on block reconstruction.
+We include a comparison of our CBQ method with the groupwise quantization method RPTQ~(\cite{yuan2023rptq}), which is widely employed in the W4A8 setting.

-\paragraph{Implementation Details.}
+\paragraph{Implementation details.}

-As in previous work~\cite{frantar2022gptq}, our calibration dataset comprised 128 randomly selected 2048-token segments from C4 to ensure standardized benchmarking.
+Following the setting of previous work~(\cite{frantar2022gptq,liu2023llm,yao2024exploring,yuan2023rptq}), our calibration dataset comprises 128 randomly selected 2048-token segments from C4 to ensure standardized benchmarking.
 To balance quantization performance and training speed, we utilize sliding windows containing two blocks with 3 epochs per window.
-This configuration allowed efficient cross-block dependency modeling while sufficiently propagating information across windows.
-The C4 corpus provides diverse website text, representing generic linguistic properties to enable robust calibration generalizable across domains.
-Our setup aligns with established practices while tailoring blockwise co-optimization and progression to balance accuracy gains and rapid convergence during CBQ training.
+For the LoRA-Rounding technique, we set the rank $r$ to 5.
+The optimization process involves adjusting the learnable quantization step sizes ($S_X$ and $S_W$) and the weight-rounding matrix ($\delta_W$) with learning rates of $1e-4$, $1e-3$, and $1e-4$, respectively.
+To manage the learning rate, we utilize the CosineAnnealingLR scheduler.
+We quantize all models using a mini-batch size of 1 on a single GPU.
+This configuration allows efficient cross-block dependency modeling while sufficiently propagating information across windows.